kharann/Kharann/README.md

 ### Howdy 👋

 Welcome to my GitHub page.
-My name is Kharann and I like to tinker with stuff.
+I am Kharann and I like to tinker with stuff.

 - 🕺 My favorite theme is Gruvbox
 - 🐧 I really like Linux